simple-login/docs/content/_index.md

 > npx http-server -p 8000

-c.
-Visit http://localhost:8000, you should now be able to login via SimpleLogin!
+Now you should now be able to sign in with SimpleLogin on http://localhost:8000 🎉

+---

 ## User Info

-Using SimpleLogin you will get the following user information:
+SIWSL allows you to obtain the following informations from a person:

-- `email`: either user's personal email address or an email **alias** user creates on SimpleLogin.
-All emails sent to an alias will be forwarded to user personal email so you can safely use this email to send important information to users.
-And please make sure to not send too much emails (aka spam) to users 😉.
-- `name`: usually has the format `first last` but this is not guaranteed ([some countries do not have surname](https://www.quora.com/Which-countrys-people-dont-have-a-surname)).
+- `email`: either their personal email address or an email alias.

+- `name`: their name.

-- `avatar_url` (optional): only if user has uploaded their profile picture.
-Please note that this url is only **temporary** and will be expired in 1 week.
-We recommend downloading and storing the avatar.
-You can also just ask user to re-login in less than a week.
+- `avatar_url` (optional): only if this person has decided to share their profile picture.
+This url is **expired** in 1 week.

 The next section quickly introduces OAuth2 and what `flow` should be used.
 If you already have strong understanding on `OAuth2`, please head directly to [App]({{< relref "/docs/app.md" >}})